 - Communities can also enjoy improved manufactured goods in instances where Free Zone enterprises sell some of their products into the local market;

 - The local farmers in the community will have an opportunity to engage in contract farming with the investors in the Free Zones and benefit from improved production methods and improved technology uptake;

 12. Where would you recommend investors to set up Free Zones in Uganda?

-- Free Zones shall be strategically located in areas situated near Uganda’s Export markets countries such as Democratic Republic of Congo (DRC) and South Sudan;
+- Free Zones shall be strategically located in areas situated near Uganda’s Export markets countries such as Democratic Republic of Congo (DRC); and

 - Free Zones shall also be located in proximity to raw materials required for the Free zone activities such as crops and livestock for Agro-processing and minerals.